bayespy/bayespy/INSTALL.rst

     pip install https://github.com/bayespy/bayespy/archive/master.zip

-If you have nose installed in the virtual environment, you can check that BayesPy is working:
+It is recommended run the unit tests in order to check that BayesPy is working properly.
+Thus, install Nose and run the unit tests:

 .. code-block:: console

+    pip install nose
     nosetests bayespy

 Compiling documentation
 -----------------------